 After a U.S. District Court Judge authorized a wiretap on Nagarwala’s phone in late March, investigators heard Farida Attar “advising one of the Michigan parents to deny to law enforcement that the procedures were being performed; Farida told the parent to completely deny the allegation, and to say that nothing happened,” the complaint says.

-Nagarwala’s defense attorney, Sara Woodward, denied that her client performed female genital mutilation.
+Nagarwala’s defense attorney, Shannon Smith, denied that her client performed female genital mutilation.

-Instead, Woodward told the court Monday, her client had engaged in a cultural practice, using a “scraper” to wipe off a portion of the mucus membrane around the seven-year-old girls’ clitorises.
-She did this in a medical clinic because she “wanted it to be as sanitary and clean as possible,” Woodward said.
+Instead, Smith told the court Monday, her client had engaged in a cultural practice, using a “scraper” to wipe off a portion of the mucus membrane around the seven-year-old girls’ clitorises.
+She did this in a medical clinic because she “wanted it to be as sanitary and clean as possible,” Smith said.